 When students are transferring to the school from primary school, there is a thorough induction process.
-In June, before the students start in Year 7, a member of the Leadership Team, Year 7, Year Leader and/or Deputy Year Leader, will visit each student in their primary school and alleviate any fears.
+In June, before the students start in Year 7, a member of the Leadership Team, Year 7 Year Leader and/or Deputy Year Leader, will visit each student in their primary school to support the transition.
 The member of staff will also speak to the primary school staff about any SEN needs or safeguarding needs.